-Ants are the important invertebrates play significant role in the delivery of ecosystem also participated actively in the interactions that develop quality of soil.
-Ants are important in below ground processes through the alteration of the physical and chemical environment and through their effects on plants, microorganisms, and other soil organisms.
-Many ant species gives an indication of ecosystem health and functioning while some species are purists reliant on undisturbed ecosystems, others are weeds or even invasive.
 Ants occupy a great variety of habitats, with about 12,000 known species worldwide.
 Their biomass exceeds that of all vertebrates combined.
 Their social organization is orchestrated by intricate chemical communication (Johnson et al., 2013).
-Their abundance and varied ecological roles make them influential in agricultural ecosystems around the world (Gadagkar et al.,1993).
-The role of ants in ecosystems is discussed, mainly from the perspective of the effects of ground-dwelling ants on soil processes and function, emphasizing their role as ecosystem engineers (Folgarait, 1998).
+These invertebrates play significant role in the delivery of ecosystem also participated actively in the interactions that develop quality of soil by physical, chemical and biological processes.
+Many ant species gives an indication of ecosystem health and functioning while some species are purists reliant on undisturbed ecosystems, others are weeds or even invasive.
+Their abundance and varied ecological roles make them influential in agricultural ecosystems around the world (Gadagkar et al., 1993).
+Due to rapid urbanization amid growing concern about biodiversity loss of some ant species and communities are at risk of disappearing even appearing on the IUCN Red List, while some invasive contribute to the extinction of other creatures (Holldobler and Wilson, 1990; Bharti and Alpert, 2007).
 Improved understanding of ants, how to identify them, where they live, what they do is therefore a vital task in sustainably developing world.
 Perhaps the study of diversity, relative abundance and species richness of ants in Nagpur region of Maharashtra state shows some ecologically important species.
-Due to rapid urbanization amid growing concern about biodiversity loss of some ant species and communities are at risk of disappearing even appearing on the IUCN Red List, while some invasive contribute to the extinction of other creatures (Holldobler and